Women's Land Army

-The Women's Land Army (WLA) was a British civilian organisation created in 1917 by the Board of Agriculture during the First World War to bring women into work in agriculture, replacing men called up to the military.
+The Women's Land Army (WLA) was a British civilian organisation created in 1917 by the Board of Agriculture during the First World War to bring women into work in agriculture, replacing men conscripted into the military.
 Women who worked for the WLA were commonly known as Land Girls (Land Lassies).
 The Land Army placed women with farms that needed workers, the farmers being their employers.
 The members picked crops and did all the labour to feed the country.
 Notable members include Joan Quennell, later a Member of Parliament; John Stewart Collis, Irish author and pioneer ecologist; the archaeologist Lily Chitty and the botanist Ethel Thomas.
 It was disbanded in 1919 but revived in June 1939 under the same name to again organise new workers to replace workers that served in the military during the Second World War.
 It was finally disbanded in 1950.